ad3ller/oskar/README.md

 A guide to oskar is available on the [Wiki](https://github.com/ad3ller/oskar_15/wiki "Wiki").

-Example videos can be found in the media directory.
+Example videos can be found in the media directory and on [youtube](https://www.youtube.com/channel/UCF3U2wGwqDHhHWrBrGCEmPw/videos).

 ## Changelog
 (since forked from [PositroniumSpectroscopy/oskar](https://github.com/PositroniumSpectroscopy/oskar))